annareddy1/King-County-Housing-Price-Prediction-Web-App/README.md

 ### Additional Notes:
 - Credit to "An Introduction to Statistical Learning" and "R Graphics Cookbook" for guidance.
 - Various supervised and unsupervised learning methods used for regression and classification.
-- Explanation about the inclusion of classification and unsupervised learning for demonstration purposes.
+- The inclusion of classification and unsupervised learning methods serves as a demonstration of their potential applications.

-This repository seems to be a comprehensive project focusing on exploring and modeling King County housing data using various machine learning techniques.
+### Conclusion
+The King County Housing Price Prediction Web App project delves into the intricacies of housing prices in the area, offering valuable insights for developers, buyers, and financial institutions.
+Through thorough analysis, including exploratory data visualization and a range of machine learning models, the project aims to empower stakeholders with the information needed to make informed decisions regarding property development and investment in King County.
+The combination of supervised and unsupervised learning techniques allows for a comprehensive understanding of the dataset, providing a robust foundation for the predictive model within the web application.